-Beixin Culture (about 5300-4100BCE) was a millet-growing Neolithic culture in the Shandong Peninsula.
+Beixin Culture (about 5300-4100BCE) was a millet-growing Neolithic culture in the Shandong Peninsula, existing in the southern and northern Taishan and Yimengshan Mountains in the west of the Jiaolai River, including today's Yanzhou, Qufu, Tai'an, Pingyin, Changqing, Jinan, Zhangqiu, Zouping, Wenshang, Zhangdian, Qingzhou, Juxian, Linshu, Lanlin and Tengzhou.
+It also spread out to today's Xuzhou and Lianyungang.
 The original site at Beixin, in Tengzhou of Shandong Province, was excavated from 1978 to 1979.